Departure Dates for 2025 and 2026

 - Above the Himalaya Gifts (T-shirt for Gents & Pashmina shawl for Ladies, Trekking certificates)

-- All necessary paper works, office Service charge and all Government Taxes
+- All necessary papers, office Service charges, and all Government Taxes

 What's Excluded?

-- Nepal entry visa fee, you can get a Nepal visa upon arrival in the Airport.
+- Nepal entry visa fee: you can get a Nepal visa upon arrival at the Airport.

 - Alcoholic, hot and cold drinks, hot water, hot and cold showers.